8 Airplane Myths The Movie Industry Made Us Believe

 7. Lightning will blow up the plane

 Airplanes actually get struck by lightning more often than you’d think.
 On average, every airplane gets hit by lightning once a year; this comes down to more than 50 strikes a day, worldwide.
 And while it can be pretty frightening for passengers, in reality it’s not a big deal.
-Since the loss of a PanAm Boeing 707 due to lightning in 1962, all aircrafts have been designed to properly deal with it.
+Since the loss of a PanAm Boeing 707 due to lightning in 1962, all aircraft have been designed to properly deal with it.
 There’s no chance of it overloading the on board electrical systems or creating a spark in the fuel tank.
 Airplanes are designed to conduct the electricity around the outside of the cabin and fuel tanks; they become part of the lightning bolt’s route to the ground.

 8. Losing the autopilot will cause the aircraft to crash

 In Cabin Pressure, the flight’s autopilot gets hacked, causing the crew to lose control over the airplane.
 Ridiculous, if funny.
 In reality, every aircraft system is designed with multiple levels of safety and the autopilot is no exception.
-Commercial passenger aircrafts have two to three separate autopilot computers, each which can fly the airplane on their own.
+Commercial passenger aircraft have two to three separate autopilot computers, each which can fly the airplane on their own.
 And even if that fails – pilots are actually trained to fly a plane, not just control the autopilot.
 Think of the autopilot as a trained monkey that turns the crank on a mechanical organ.
 If the monkey passes out, the pilot can turn the crank themselves.

 So that’s Hollywood debunked for you.
 I hope I haven’t ruined too many movie moments for you, but on the other hand, you might feel a lot more comfortable the next time you get stuck in turbulence.
 If you want to watch a good airplane movie, I would have to recommend one of my favorites, which for all its stupid gags is pretty accurate: the eighties classic Airplane!
 Yes, I’m serious – and don’t call me Shirley.